nvbn/nvbn.github.io/_posts/2017-02-02-pytest-leaking.md

 On one project we had a problem with leaking tests, and problem was so huge that some tests was leaking even for a few GB.
-We tried [pytest-leaks](https://github.com/abalkin/pytest-leaks), but it was a bit overkill and didn't work withed our python version.
+We tried [pytest-leaks](https://github.com/abalkin/pytest-leaks), but it was a bit overkill and didn't worked with our python version.
 So we wrote a little leak detector by ourselves.

 First of all we got consumed RAM with [psutil](https://github.com/giampaolo/psutil):